jenkinsci/blueocean-acceptance-test/README.md

-Acceptance test harness for Blue Ocean
+Acceptance tests for Blue Ocean

 # Running
-This acceptance test harness builds directly on the main Jenkins [acceptance-test-harness](https://github.com/jenkinsci/acceptance-test-harness), so running it works as per the instructions on the README.md there.
+Builds directly on the main Jenkins [acceptance-test-harness](https://github.com/jenkinsci/acceptance-test-harness), so running it works as per the instructions on the README.md there.

 We also added a shortcut script for easy running: